bvanelli/python-for-data-analysis/assignments/lesson07.md

 # Assignment 7 — Pandas Part II: Data cleaning and wrangling

-Complete the tasks below.
-Please turn in a single Jupyter notebook named `7_first_last.ipynb` (substitute your first and last name).
-Please run Kernel > Restart & Run All on your notebook before turning in.

 ## The Deutsche Bahn Departures dataset

 For this assignment, we will use Pandas to examine the